UEF-SmartSleepLab/slf-arousalscoring/README.md

 # slf-arousalscoring
 Train and evaluate PSG arousal scoring models using sleeplab-format.
+See the [instructions for downloading and converting the data](https://github.com/UEF-SmartSleepLab/sleeplab-format/tree/main/examples/dod_sleep_staging).

 **Table of Contents**